A police officer shot a man in handcuffs. Months earlier, the department had been warned.

 “He wanted to talk to me, and I didn’t want to talk to him no more, so I walked away,” Gaillard said.
 “When I turned my back, he grabbed me and slammed me on my neck.”

-Gaillard’s arrest report, written by another officer, said Gaillard had “balled his fists,” “advanced,” and “made evasive movements.”
+Gaillard’s arrest report, written by another officer, said Gaillard had “balled his fists,” “advanced” and “made evasive movements.”
 He was charged with disorderly conduct and failure to obey a lawful order.
 Prosecutors dropped the charges in February because of Owen’s involvement in the case.

 Gaillard said he didn’t file a complaint because doing so seemed pointless.
 “I’m a young black man with long dreadlocks.
 They don’t want to hear nothing I got to say.”